Vai al contenuto principale

 • Materials and methods

-Each breast and thigh samples will be scanned with a NIRSystems 5000 spectrophotometer (Agilent) and SCIO device (by Consumer Physics) to predict quality parameters (Zheng et al., 2023).
-Each spectrum will be matched with the corresponding qualitative traits (genetics) and with the quantitative traits (meat composition) in order to test the ability of NIR analysis in chicken meat.
+Each breast and thigh samples were analysed using both NIRSystems 5000 spectrophotometer (Agilent) and SCiO device (by Consumer Physics) to predict meat quality parameters.
+The obtained spectra will be matched with corresponding qualitative traits (genetics polymorphisms) and with the quantitative traits (meat's chemical and physical composition).
+This comparison will allow the evaluation of NIR analysis' effectiveness in accurately predicting the quality of chicken meat based on these parameters.

 Depending on the above-mentioned variables, dedicated statistical and bioinformatics tools will be applied to highlight possible significant differences.